How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 It became pathological

 The sad irony was that all I wanted was to get back to work, not avoid it.
 All I wanted in life was to get back to firefighting.
-Back to my career, my salary, my future, my retirement in another 25 years.
+Back to my career, my future, my retirement in another 25 years, my financial security.
 Back to my identity, my sense of worth, my purpose…my life.

 Secondary gains…or primary losses?

 People said I was lucky that I could medically retire.
-The term ‘secondary gains’ was thrown about by various practitioners, many of whom had never met me, who didn’t know my story.
+The term ‘secondary gains’ was thrown about by various practitioners and medico-legal professionals, many of whom had never met me, who didn’t know the first thing about me.

 But what about my primary losses?
 It had never even occurred to me to ask.
-I only ask it now because of a conversation I had at the 2017 San Diego Pain Summit with Jason Silvernail (an astute and compassionate physical therapist who my admiration for only grows with each meeting).
+I only ask now because of a conversation I had at the 2017 San Diego Pain Summit with Jason Silvernail (an astute and compassionate physical therapist in the US Army who my admiration for only grows with each meeting).

-People living with pain have lost so much.
-Careers, career prospects, income, financial security, relationships, identities, worth, purpose, hobbies, physical fitness, mental health, social outings, travel, sport, function…there’s so much loss.
+Those of us living with pain have lost so much.
+Careers, career prospects, income, financial security, relationships, identities, worth, purpose, meaning, hobbies, physical fitness, mental health, social outings, travel, sport, function…our humanity.
+There’s so. much. loss.

-No matter what their ‘secondary gains’ may be, they’d never choose them over what they once had.
+No matter what ‘secondary gains’ there may be, none of us would ever choose them over what we once had, and could have had.

-The primary losses are so much greater than the secondary gains for most of us, so why do we never talk about that?
+The primary losses are so much greater than the secondary gains, so why do we never talk about that?

 How do we fix this?

 I’m not the only one.
-It came to mind recently after someone reached out to me with a similar story.
-They shared fears of going out for walks for fear it would be used against them in their work comp case, fears of leaving the house because of what conclusions might be drawn if they were seen.
+I know because someone reached out to me with an eerily similar story.
+They shared fears of going out for walks for fear it would be used against them in their work comp case, fears of leaving the house because of what conclusions might be drawn if they were seen, fears of playing with their children at the park because they did not want to jeopardize their claim.

 And it’s not just work comp, employers and insurers.
 It can be friends, coworkers, family and acquaintances.